-A, COUNCILOR DENTON & COUNCILOR COOK
+C. COUNCILOR DENTON & COUNCILOR COOK

-1. Draft Solar Array Overlay District (Sample motion - move for the City Manager to report back on the best way to pursue the creation of a Solar Array Overlay District in our zoning ordinance)
+1. Draft Solar Array Overlay District (Sample motion - move that the City Manager report back on the best way to pursue the creation of a Solar Array Overlay District in our zoning ordinance)

-B. COUNCILOR BAGLEY
+D. COUNCILOR BAGLEY